NYPL-publicdomain/data-and-utilities/README.md

 | ----- | ----------- | --- | ---- | ----- |
 | Number of Items | The number of public domain items contained in the collection. | Number of Items | numberOfItems | integer |

-The collections data also does not include 'Collection UUID', 'Container UUID', 'Collection Title', and 'Container Title'.
+The collections data also does not include 'Parent hierarchy', 'Collection UUID', 'Container UUID', 'Collection title', and 'Container title'.
 Each collection's own UUID and title are represented in 'UUID', and 'Title'.

 Example collection (JSON version):